 The thing about this podcast is that they don’t only talk about wine, they talk about spirits and beers.
-One of their most recent episodes talked about bourbon, what it’s made from, and how it’s made.
+Their episode about bourbon, for example, provides a great primer.
 You will walk away with more knowledge about various drinks and how they are made if you listen to this podcast on the regular.

 With all these choices, you are not short on listening material.
 It all depends on your purpose!
 Are you looking for something that is more entertaining than educational, then you might choose Two Guys Talking Wine.
 If you’re looking for something more professional and polished, then you might choose Another Bottle Down.
-Whatever you choose, you are bound to walk away with an abundance of knowledge or entertainment material about wine.
+Whatever you choose, you’ll walk away with an abundance of knowledge or entertainment material about wine.